ozlembil/challenges/README.md

 - The CSS that implements your design, with the primary brand colors: `#8ed700`, `#84c800`, and `#76b7e4`

 Since this will be turned into a React component, submit the final UI as a single `html` file, with all the required styles in the `<head>`.
 You are free to use any (or none) CSS (and CSS transitions) or HTML libraries you like, but don't worry about JS transitions.

+---

+## Submission

+For any portion of your project that requires a computer and text files, make a pull request from this repo, and include a commit history with comments.

+**Remember**!
+The goal here is not perfection, but to see how you think through a problem and come to an interesting solution.

+Happy hacking.